-- Principles of economics - Management of means of production. - various terms and concepts relating to economic analysis with the help of - examples of real life like demand and supply. - Market mechanism. - o Structure and performance of business organizations. - Structure and importance of capital in economic development. - Concepts of money and its role in economic development. - Pattern of savings, consumption and investment. - Definitions of national income, concepts of national income, methods of national income and importance of national income. - Growth and development models. - Problems of economic development. - Role of technology in economic development. - Structure of banking system. - Role of Reserve bank of India and commercial banks. - Importance of monetary policy and its objectives. - Importance of fiscal policy and its objectives.
+- o Principles of economics - Management of means of production. - o various terms and concepts relating to economic analysis with the help of - o examples of real life like demand and supply. - o Market mechanism. - Structure and performance of business organizations. - Structure and importance of capital in economic development. - o Concepts of money and its role in economic development. - o Pattern of savings, consumption and investment. - Definitions of national income, concepts of national income, methods of national income and importance of national income. - o Growth and development models. - o Problems of economic development. - o Role of technology in economic development. - Structure of banking system. - o Role of Reserve bank of India and commercial banks. - Importance of monetary policy and its objectives. - Importance of fiscal policy and its objectives.

-1. Samuelson - Economic: An introductory Analysis International Student Edition -Mc Graw Hill Book Company, Seventh Edition;

-- 2. H.L.
+- 1. Samuelson Economic: An introductory Analysis International Student Edition -Mc Graw Hill Book Company, Seventh Edition; - 2.
+H.L.
 Ahuja, Advanced Economic Theory, Sultan Chand, 2004. - 3.
-Commission Report: Worth South A Programme for survival Books, - 4.
-Development Report: Public by World Bank Oxford.

-5. K.C.Gopalakrishnan, Legal Economics(International Dimensiions of Economics and Law)Pre- Law Education Series, EBC.
+Commission Report: Worth South A Programme for survival.....Books, - 4.
+Development Report: Public by World Bank Oxford. - 5.
+K.C.Gopalakrishnan, Legal Economics(International Dimensiions of Economics and Law)Pre-Law Education Series, EBC.